SSblackboard/wellbowledshane/src/content/blog/red-flags-never-trust-a-man-who-wears-a-pinky-ring.md

 ---
-title: Red Flags - Never trust a man who wears a Pinky ring.
+title: Never trust a man who wears a Pinky ring.
 heroImage: ../../assets/images/pinky-ring.png
 category: Red Flags
 description: "I don’t know why this is true for me and it’s a weird one.
 I have